jluna0413/CultivAREmergent/docs/wiki/User-Guide.md

 ### Adding a Plant

 1. Click the "Add Plant" button.
-2. Fill in the plant details, including its name, strain, and current status.
+2. Fill in the plant details, including its name, cultivar, and current status.
 3. Click "Save" to create the new plant.

 ### Viewing Plant Details